tony-sh/Keep-Node-Docs-Ukraine/docs/Node-Operation/mainnet.md

 Running either KEEP nodes (Random Beacon or ECDSA) on mainnet requires a level of diligence and responsibility

-When we run a node on Mainnet we must keep in mind that we put staking and bonding assets, which could be seized/slashed on our and other nodes if we don't have a properly running operation.
+!>When we run a node on Mainnet we must keep in mind that we put staking and bonding assets, which could be seized/slashed on our and other nodes if we don't have a properly running operation.